 - 2017 – Silver rating in STARS, a university sustainability rating system, earned

 - 2018 – Energy Master Plan published

 - 2018 – Campus food courts (Residence and University Centre) designated Zero Waste

 - 2019 – 35% reduction in carbon emission intensity from 2009 levels

-- 2019 – Ranked 2nd in Canada within the UI Green Metric Global Sustainability rankings
+- 2019 – Ranked 2nd in Canada in the UI Green Metric Global Sustainability rankings